Cleveland Cavaliers: Wine, metallic gold and navy

 The Cavaliers switched to a modified version of the team's classic wine-and-gold scheme in the 2003–04 season: metallic gold and a crimson shade of wine with navy blue added.
 The home uniform was white, with the word "Cavaliers" in wine lettering with gold trim on the front, the player's name in wine lettering with gold trim on the back, the player's numbers in navy blue, and wine-and-gold trim on the sides.
-The team's standard road uniform was wine-colored, with the word "Cleveland," the player's name and the player's numbers all in white lettering with gold trim, as well as white and gold trim on the sides.
-The team's alternate jersey was navy blue with the word "Cleveland," the player's name and the player's numbers all in white lettering with gold trim, as well as a wine, gold and navy blue checkerboard trim.
+The team's standard road uniform was wine-colored, with the word "Cleveland", the player's name and the player's numbers all in white lettering with gold trim, as well as white and gold trim on the sides.
+The team's alternate jersey was navy blue with the word "Cleveland", the player's name and the player's numbers all in white lettering with gold trim, as well as a wine, gold and navy blue checkerboard trim.
 The checkerboard trim was a tribute to the original Cavaliers uniforms from the 1970s.
+The navy alternates were first worn in the 2005–06 season and for a majority of its existence, the Cavaliers primarily wore them during road playoff games.
 The logo used was a gold sword piercing through the words "Cleveland Cavaliers" in white and navy trim, with a wine basketball surrounding it.

+The navy blue alternate from 2005–2010 was brought back as its "Classic" uniform in the 2025–26 season, paying tribute to the franchise's first NBA Finals appearance in the 2006–07 season.